User Review: The North Face Manta Ray 33

 WEATHER RESISTANCE AND PERFORMANCE

 I've taken this 3-season tent out for several weekend trips, all of which have had at least one rainy night.
-One time I took it on a weekend trip to Starved Rock SP Campground.
+One time I took it on a weekend trip to Starved Rock State Park's Campground.
 We had thunderstorms that night, and the entire day prior brought sustained 40-50MPH winds.